AdrianaManea/Breakout_game/README.md

 ## Breakout!
 Game

 Game where you control a paddle with the arrow keys to bounce a ball up to break bricks.
-This app uses the [HTML5 canvas element and API](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API)
+This app uses the [Canvas API](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API)

 ## Project Specifications